Canada Graduate Scholarship Michael Smith Foreign Study Supplement

-- NSERC: The application is available via the NSERC On-line System (view instructions here).
-A signed and dated copy must be submitted to G+PS.
-Faxed or scanned copy sent by email is acceptable.
+- NSERC: The application is available via the NSERC On-line System (view instructions here)

-- SSHRC: Applicants must complete the web-based application form (view instructions here), verify it online, and submit a printed copy with signature in ink to G+PS.
-Faxed or scanned copy will not be accepted.
+- SSHRC: Applicants must complete the web-based application form (view instructions here) and verify it online

 Note: The budget proposal is a part of the application form.

-- outline of proposed research while abroad (maximum two pages), including:
+- outline of proposed research while abroad, including:

-- a detailed description of your proposed research activities during your study period abroad (including objectives, methodology, timelines, and expected outcomes)
+- a description of your intended research activities during your study period abroad (including objectives, methodology, timelines, and expected outcomes)

 - an indication as to how this relates to your main graduate research topic

-- a description of the potential benefits that you will derive from working at, or attending, the host institution in relation to your current research objectives
+- a description of the potential benefits that you will derive from the host institution in relation to your current research objectives

-- letter of support from current research supervisor (maximum one page)
+- letter of support from your current CGS research supervisor

 Please obtain the required form(s) from the appropriate funding agency website:

 - The "Consent to Disclosure of Personal Information" form must be completed and signed by the applicant and supervisor.
-A printed copy with signatures in ink must be submitted to G+PS.
-Faxed or scanned copy will not be accepted.
 For more information see "The Meaning of Signatures on Applications".

 Normally, two competitions will be held each year: one in the spring and one in early fall.
-The Faculty of Graduate and Postdoctoral Studies will oversee the university-wide competition that will select nominees for NSERC and SSHRC.
+The Faculty of Graduate and Postdoctoral Studies will oversee the university-wide competition.
 Applications will be reviewed and ranked by a committee composed of UBC faculty.
 The committee will select which applications are forwarded to the national funding agencies.